Engineer2B/Getting-And-Cleaning-Data/CodeBook.md

 The end of the rules list frequently has an escape character "\" in it, making it seem a bit cryptic.

-Subsequently, for the big dataframe, activity number was converted to activity type (factor variable).
+Subsequently, for the big dataframe, activity number was converted to activity type (it was turned into a factor variable).

-Now we have a dataframe that looks like this:

-![alt text][dataframe]
-[dataframe]: https://coursera-forum-screenshots.s3.amazonaws.com/ab/a2776024af11e4a69d5576f8bc8459/Slide2.png "from David's project FAQ"

 Next up, the variables that have "mean", "standard" (for standard deviation), "activity" or "subject" in them are selected from the dataframe.